mysociety/fixmystreet/README.md

 ## Installation

-We've been working hard to make the FixMyStreet Platform easy to install and re-use in other countries - please see our site at <http://fixmystreet.org/>
+We've been working hard to make the FixMyStreet Platform easy to install and re-use in other countries.
+Please see our site at <http://fixmystreet.org/>
 for help and documentation in installing the FixMyStreet Platform.

 ## Contribution Guidelines